slonic32/PAB13/README.md

 macbookpro1:~ yuriy$ bot.py
 Welcome to the assistant bot!
 ```

 ## Usage

-Launch bot.py and type one of the following command when prompted:
+Launch bot.py and type one of the following command when prompted (On MacOS/Linux You can use TAB key for autocompletion of the commands and arrow keys for history):

 ```
 Available commands:
     - hello: Greet the bot.